 Your doctor is likely to conduct a physical exam and ask questions about your symptoms, UV exposure and sunburn history.

-If you develop a sunburn or skin reaction after relatively minor exposures to sunlight, your doctor may recommend phototesting.
-During phototesting, small areas of your skin are exposed to measured amounts of UVA and UVB light to try to reproduce the problem.
-If your skin reacts to the UV radiation, you're considered sensitive to sunlight (photosensitive).
+If you develop a sunburn or skin reaction after minor exposures to sunlight, your doctor might recommend a test where small areas of skin are exposed to measured amounts of UVA and UVB light to try to mimic the problem (phototesting).
+If your skin reacts to the UV light, you're considered sensitive to sunlight (photosensitive).

 Lifestyle and home remedies

 Once sunburn occurs, you can't do much to limit damage to your skin.
-But the following tips may reduce your pain and discomfort:
+But the following tips might reduce your pain, swelling and discomfort:

 - Take a pain reliever.
-If needed, an over-the-counter pain reliever such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) may help control the pain and swelling of sunburn, especially if you take it soon after sun exposure.
-Some types of pain relievers may be applied to your skin as gels.
+For pain relief take an over-the-counter pain reliever such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve) as soon as possible after sun exposure.
+Some pain relievers are gels that you apply to your skin.

 - Cool the skin.
-Apply to the affected skin a compress — such as a towel dampened with cool tap water.
-Or take a cool bath or shower.
+Apply to the affected skin a clean towel dampened with cool tap water.
+Or take a cool bath with added baking soda — about 2 ounces (60 grams) per tub.
+Cool the skin several times a day.

-- Apply moisturizer.
-An aloe vera lotion or gel may be soothing.
+- Apply a moisturizer, lotion or gel.
+An aloe vera lotion or gel or calamine lotion might be soothing.

-- Don't break small blisters (no bigger than your little fingernail).
-If a blister breaks, gently clean the area with mild soap and water, apply an antibiotic ointment, and cover it with a nonstick gauze bandage.
+- Don't break intact blisters.
+If a blister does break, clean it with mild soap and water.
+Then apply an antibiotic ointment to the wound and cover it with a nonstick bandage.

 - Treat peeling skin gently.
 Within a few days, the affected area may begin to peel.
 This is your body's way of getting rid of the top layer of damaged skin.
 While your skin is peeling, continue to moisturize.

 - Protect your sunburn from further sun exposure.
-Stay out of the sun or protect yourself from sunlight when you go outside.
+While your skin heals, stay out of the sun, or protect your skin if you do go out.

-- Avoid applying "-caine" products, such as benzocaine.
-Such creams may irritate the skin or cause an allergic reaction.
+Avoid applying '-caine' products, such as benzocaine.
+Such creams can irritate the skin or cause an allergic reaction.
 Benzocaine has been linked to a rare but potentially deadly condition that decreases the amount of oxygen that the blood can carry (methemoglobinemia).

 Don't use benzocaine in children younger than age 2 without supervision from a health care professional.
 If you're an adult, never use more than the recommended dose and consider talking with your doctor before using it.